turquoise5/ComWeb/docs/method.md

+# Tables for reasoning
+This document describes the schema and purpose of the tables related to reasoning.

+---

-# `Method` Table
+## `Method`

-The `Method` table stores metadata about how a given fact (e.g., an inclusion, membership, or non-membership) is established.
-This includes whether it is asserted manually, inferred through transitivity, or derived using some other technique.
+Contains the various _methods_ by which a given fact (e.g., inclusion, membership) is established.

-## Fields
+### Fields

 | Field | Type                        | Description                                                     |
 | ----- | --------------------------- | --------------------------------------------------------------- |